district09/check_netapp_ontap/README.md

 ### Status

 Poduction ready.
-Please visit http://outsideit.net/check-netapp-ontap for more information.

 ### How To

-Please visit http://outsideit.net/check-netapp-ontap for more information on how to use this plugin.
+Please visit https://outsideit.net/monitoring-netapp-ontap/ for more information on how to use this plugin.

 ### Help